3 in a Row Game for Kids

 Kiddo and I have been playing Tapatan, a three in a row game from the Philippines.
 It’s easy to learn how to play this strategic game for kids (and grown-ups!) and although it looks similar to tic-tac-toe, it is more fun.
 You can even cobble together a DIY version when you are on the go and need a quick distraction.
 I would recommend this game for ages 5 and up, but New Kid, who just turned 4 understands the rules and loves to play with me.
 (Although his game play is not sophisticated enough for his 8 year old brother to tolerate.
 Sigh.)

-Each player gets 3 counters (fig. 1).
+- 3 counters per player.
 You can use coins, beads or pieces from other games (we used backgammon tokens).

-To be the first player to get all of your tokens in a row.
+To be the first player to get 3 in a row (like in tic tac toe).
 A row can be made horizontally, vertically or diagonally.

-- Once all counters are on the board, players take turns moving their counters from point to point in an attempt to get 3 in a row.
+- Once all counters are on the board, players take turns moving their counters from one point at a time in an attempt to get 3 in a row.

 Long-time readers of this blog (you’re the best!) know that I rarely take the time to make my DIY crafts beautiful but our original Tapatan game made on a sheet of paper started to become riddled with greasy fingerprints.
 So I took 10 precious minutes to make a sturdy version.
 And being the crafty lady that I am (not), I used sophisticated art materials like a Sharpie, a glue stick and cardboard.

 Hey, I’m just saying it like it is.